Canada: Border closing won't block aid to small Alaska town

 HYDER, Alaska (AP) — Canada has closed a border crossing next to a tiny southeastern Alaska town during the overnight hours, but border officials say residents will still have access to emergency medical care.

-Hyder, which is about 75 miles northeast of Ketchikan, has fewer than 100 residents.
-Stewart is a few miles away from Hyder and has a population of about 500.
+Hyder, northeast of Ketchikan, has fewer than 100 residents.
+Stewart is a few miles away has a population of about 500.

-While an initial report said the move means Hyder residents will no longer have nighttime access to emergency medical in Stewart, the Canadian Border Services Agency said emergency responders still have 24-hour access as do Hyder residents by telephoning border services.
+While an initial report said the move means Hyder residents will no longer have nighttime access to emergency medical care in Stewart, the Canadian Border Services Agency said responders have 24-hour access as do Hyder residents by telephoning border services.

-"CBSA would like to assure members of the surrounding communities that there are procedures in place to ensure access for emergency services ... in the event of a situation such as a medical emergency, natural disaster, or if there is risk to critical infrastructure," agency spokeswoman Jennifer Bourque said.
+Agency spokeswoman Jennifer Bourque says she wants to assure area residents that there will still be access for emergency services "in the event of a situation such as a medical emergency, natural disaster, or if there is risk to critical infrastructure."